DakshSammi/DakshSammi/README.md

 ### About me

-- Hi, I am Daksh Sammi, yet another coder on the earth school.
+- 👋 Hi, I am Daksh Sammi, yet another coder at the earth school.

 - 🎁 Surrender and Serve!

-- 🔥 I really love the thrill of making what I want possible!
+- 🔥 I really love the thrill of making it possible!

 - 🏢 I am a Computer Science and Biosciences Student at [IIIT Delhi](https://iiitd.ac.in/), an undergraduate researcher at [Knowledgeable Computing and Reasoning Lab](https://kracr.iiitd.edu.in/team), and now I am interning at [VaidyaRx](https://vaidyarx.com/).